Planning Your Event

 - Economy, Infrastructure and Skills – We support events that provide economic benefits to the local economy, promote tourism and the visitor experience.
 Community events should improve community cohesion, provide opportunities to participate and build capacity within the sector.

-- The Environment – Events were appropriate should enhance the natural environment, built and cultural heritage and be sustainability managed.
+- The Environment – Events, where appropriate, should enhance the natural environment, built and cultural heritage and be sustainability managed.

 The downloadable Events Toolkit (see below) is a practical resource to help you through this process and sets out the key principles and procedures for organising an event.